Manhattan Beach Pier at sunset over the Pacific

 6. 6

-Lightweight, opt-in reporting on participation and member visits.
+Light, opt-in feedback on participation and member visits.

-One add to Apple or Google Wallet — no app to maintain.
+One add to Apple or Google Wallet — no app to download or maintain.

-Members browse MB, HB, and RB as distinct chapters in one pass.
+MB, HB, and RB stay distinct chapters inside one shared pass.

-Pass moments tied to markets, summer concerts, and local holidays.
+Pass moments around markets, summer evenings, and local traditions.

 Built around real Beach Cities routines.

-The pass is shaped by where people actually live, walk, eat, and gather — not around a stadium, a single institution, or a tourism funnel.
+The pass is shaped around where people actually live, walk, eat, and gather — the small loops that make the three cities feel like home.

 Downtown Manhattan Beach